 The Right Way to Expand a Too-Short Piece of Writing

-Note: This post was originally published in 2012, and was updated in June 2018.
+Note: This post was last updated in September 2024.

 One common issue that standard writing advice covers is how to cut down your first draft.